karlyhoffman/boilerplates/gulp/README.md

 	2. Include gulp in the project and save as a dependency in the package.json by running `npm install gulp --save-dev`.

 ### Install Modules
+Rememeber to install modules that are required in the file.
+Example:

-`npm install gulp-sass --save-dev`
+- `npm install gulp-sass --save-dev`
-`npm install gulp-concat --save-dev`
+- `npm install gulp-concat --save-dev`